 Many people expect to be able to retire early, but their expectations of what they will receive in terms of their company’s retirement benefits and Social Security may be too optimistic.
 Before we consider Social Security benefits, we will look at company pension benefits.
 Then, we will consider retirement-related savings.

-Even employees who work for a company that has a pension plan need to be aware that a large portion of their pension benefits will be earned during their last several years of work.
+Furthermore, even employees who work for a company that has a company-funded pension plan need to be aware that a large portion of their pension benefits will be earned during their last several years of work.
 The following statements were made in an article in The Wall Street Journal (4-17-95):

 Many people can increase their pension checks by 25%, 50%, even 100% – just by staying on the job a few more years.